 You actually negotiate your rate per class with the company.
 Once the rate is agreed upon, you will receive monthly payments via either Paypal or bank wire transfer depending on where you live.

 I’ve read a few reviews, and people who work for them say they always pay on time.

 What are the requirements to apply?

-TutorABC is looking for (this taken from their website):
+TutorABC looks for candidates that (this taken from their website):

 - Energetic and professional personality